 Frequently Asked Questions for Planning Safari in Jim Corbett

 Question 1: Is safari open in Jim Corbett?

-Answer: Right now (07th November 2020), jeep safari and canter safari (Dhikala Zone only) are open but with SoPs and guidelines in place due to Covid-19 pandemic.
+Answer: Jeep safari and canter safari (Dhikala Zone only) are now open but with SoPs and guidelines in place due to Covid-19 pandemic.
 Elephant safaris are currently not operational due to social distancing norms in place.

 Question 2: Which safari is best in Jim Corbett?

 Answer: By which, if you are referring to which zone (for sighting tigers), Bijrani is considered the best zone.
 Bajrani also happens to be the closest zone from Ramnagar where the nearest railhead is located.
 Another advantage is that most of the jeep safari operators are based out of Ramnagar making it cheapest available safari zone as well.
 After Bijrani, Dhikala and Dhela are considered the best for safari in Jim Corbett.

 Question 3: How do I book a jeep safari in Jim Corbett?

 Answer: You can book your jeep safari in Jim Corbett online by visiting the government website mentioned above or you can book your safari in Jim Corbett directly in person upon arrival in Ram Nagar from the park’s office counter.
 Yet another way to book is to contact a tour operator for package or get it done through the hotel if you are pre-booking it.

 Question 4: Is there too much pollution in Jim Corbett?